ilmax/site/content/posts/k3s-raspberry-dns/index.md

   listeners:
     web:
       namespacePolicy: All  # Allow association for the web listener from all namespaces
-    websecure: null         # Do not enable the HTTPS listener, we will dig into this in a future post TODO explain why we don't enable TLS
+    websecure: null         # Do not enable the HTTPS listener, due to the reason explained above
 ```

-TODO Explain why I'm not using the websecure listener.

 ## Recipes